XHNS-FM

 XHNS-FM is a radio station on 96.9 FM in Acapulco, Guerrero, Mexico.
+It is owned by Grupo Radiorama and operated by Grupo Radio Visión as a news/talk-formatted station known as Radio Guerrero.

 History

 XHNS received its concession on September 13, 1973.
 It was owned by Eduardo Morales Díaz de la Vega and originally had an ERP of 3.57 kW.
 Díaz de la Vega sold XHNS to Estéreo Ritmo, S.A., in August 1985, and by the 1990s, the station had an ERP of 9 kW.

 Starting January 3, 2022, the four Radiorama stations in Acapulco (XHKOK, XHCI, XHNS, and XHPA) were leased to a new operator, Grupo Radio Visión.
 XHNS took on the W Radio format from Radiópolis.

+On April 1, 2024, Grupo Radio Visión and Radiópolis parted ways.
+XHNS continued with its existing talk format under the new name Radio Guerrero.